Skip to Main Content

 3. provide written permission for the ASF to make such removal or relocation of the notices.

-2. Each source file should include the following license header -- note that there should be no copyright notice in the header:
+2. Each source file should include the following license header -- note that there should be no copyright notice in the header and https is acceptable in place of http for the URL:

 Licensed to the Apache Software Foundation (ASF) under one